ToolJet/ToolJet/docs/docs/tooljet-concepts/what-are-datasources.md

 ## Adding A Data Source

-Adding a new data source is as easy as filling up a form; users can click on the Data Sources button in the left-sidebar, navigate to the required data source, click on the corresponding **Add** button and enter the credentials.
+Adding a new data source is as easy as filling out a form; users can click on the Data Sources button in the left-sidebar, navigate to the required data source, click on the corresponding **Add** button and enter the credentials.

 <div style={{textAlign: 'center'}}>
     <img style={{padding: '10px'}} className="screenshot-full" src="/img/tooljet-concepts/what-are-datasources/configure-data-source.gif" alt="Configuring Data Source" />